 George could not have framed this any better.
 It’s as simple as this, the more you save a part of your earnings, the more money you attract.

 Thus, to grow wealthy, you have to begin by retaining at least 10% of your earnings.
-What makes you wealthy is not how much income you generate, no, it’s rather how much of that income you can retain (save) and then make work for you.
+What makes you wealthy is not how much income you generate, no, it’s rather how much of that income you can keep (save) and then make work for you.

 Subsequently, I will show you how you attract more money by saving money.
 Let’s just say you’re in for a change in your life’s trajectory.
 Welcome to the Billions club already.